Skip to content

 Creating Masking Schemes

-To create masking schemes in the Privacera Portal:
+To create a masking scheme in the Privacera Portal:

-1. From the navigation menu, select Encryption & Masking > Encryption & Masking.
+1. From the navigation menu, select Encryption & Masking > Schemes.

 Use Cases for Masking